watspeed/cloud-computing-security-essentials/lab6/lab6-guide2.md

 Figure 2: Apache2 Default Page showing successful DNS redirection to the attacker’s server for http://www.example.com.

 Figure 3 shows the browser displaying a "Warning: Potential Security Risk Ahead" message when accessing https://www.example.com.
-The warning occurs because the certificate presented by our server does not match the www.example.com, that prevent MITM attacks.
+The warning occurs because the certificate presented by our server isn't valid for www.example.com.
+This mismatch alerts the browser and helps block potential MITM attacks.

 ![](../images/lab5_3.png)